Intro to Idol Culture

 A ‘sub-unit’ as the name implies, is a sub group within an existing idol group, typically larger groups consisting of 5 or more members.
 The sub unit typically has a smaller group with a specific theme or dance style associated with the members.
 A sub-unit has the benefit of allowing the group to perform without their full cast of members and on a smaller stage where it's not possible to accommodate a large group.

 Example: Aqu♡rius Encore Project’s Group color is aqua blue.
 So if cheering on the group as a whole, penlight colors should be aqua/light blue.
-Aqu♡rius has seven members with their own individual colors and if an audience member has an ‘oshi’ or a particular member they like, then it’s customary to change the penlight color to match their respective oshi.
+Aqu♡rius has six members with their own individual colors and if an audience member has an ‘oshi’ or a particular member they like, then it’s customary to change the penlight color to match their respective oshi.
 (Eg: Jelli's color is Strawberry Pink)